thegenemyers/MERQURY.FK/README.md

 ```

 ASMplot has the same optional parameters with the same meaning as CNplot.
 What is
-different is that this program looks at the spectra of the reads that (a) are in neither
+different is that this program looks at the spectra of the k-mers that (a) are in neither
 asm1 or asm2, (b) in asm1 but not asm2, (c) in asm2 but not asm1, and (d) in both asm1 and
 asm2.
-If asm2 is missing, then it looks at the spectra of the reads that are and are not
+If asm2 is missing, then it looks at the spectra of the k-mers that are and are not
 in asm1.
 The legend is appropriately labeled.

 <a name="CNspectra"></a>